 A second theoretical question that scholars have grappled with revolves around the mechanisms behind the "diversity debit": why does it lead to socially inefficient outcomes?
 The literature has proposed a number of potential channels to account for these negative effects.
 However, much like the ELF index itself, these explanations assume that ethnic groups are analogous-that is, given otherwise identical contexts, they face similar incentives and behave in comparable ways.
-According to the "in-group bias" mechanism, for instance, individuals benefit from the well-being of a fellow group member and attach lower (or even negative) utility to the welfare of the out-group (Alesina and Glaeser, 2004).
+According to the "in-group bias" mechanism, for instance, individuals benefit from the well-being of a fellow group member and attach lower (or even negative) utility to the welfare of the out-group (Alesina and La Ferrara, 2005).
 Although this channel helps to understand why more diverse communities may contribute less to the public welfare, it fails to clarify why one group of ethnically homogeneous localities systematically experiences worse outcomes than diverse localities.
-Likewise, mechanisms such as shared tastes and preferences, increased efficacy and findability, and facilitated social sanctions elucidate why more homogeneous communities might find it easier to work collectively (Habyarimana et al., 2009).
-However, these mechanisms do not explain the systematic divergence in the outcomes of equally homogeneous communities of different groups.
-These observations suggest the abovementioned mechanisms might not operate in the same manner across communities, and they further emphasize the idea that ethnic groups are not interchangeable.
-Therefore, before identifying the precise channels through which ethnic demography affects public goods provision, some of the previously detected associations must be reevaluated.
+Likewise, mechanisms such as shared tastes and preferences, increased efficacy and findability, and facilitated social sanctions elucidate why more homogeneous communities might find it easier to work collectively (Habyarimana et al., 2007).
+However, these same mechanisms fail to explain the systematic divergence in the outcomes of equally homogeneous communities of different ethnic groups, further emphasizing the idea that groups are not interchangeable.
+Therefore, before identifying the precise channels through which ethnic demography affects public goods provision, some of the previously detected associations may have to be reevaluated.

-Following this premise, a third stream of research in the ethnic demography literature has focused on addressing endogeneity concerns and establishing whether the relationships uncovered in previous research are in fact causal (e.g., see Portes and Vickstrom, 2011).
+Following this premise, a third stream of research has focused on directly addressing endogeneity concerns (e.g., see Portes and Vickstrom, 2011).
+Although scholars have long acknowledged the endogenous effects of ethnic demography on collective outcomes (see, e.g., Alesina and La Ferrara, 2005), few studies have taken into account the historical processes that have influenced the distribution of groups across space when trying to examine the effects of diversity (for a notable exception, see Charnysh, 2019).
+Because groups are rarely (if ever) randomly assigned to different territories, it is still unclear whether the relationships uncovered in previous observational research are in fact causal.
 One alternative interpretation is that public outcomes themselves cause particular demographic distributions to emerge.
-Another possibility is that a third (omitted) variable, such as the strength of the state at the national level, influences both contemporary ethnic diversity and public goods provision (Singh and vom Hau, 2016).
+Another possibility is that a third (omitted) variable, such as the strength of the state at the national level, has influenced both contemporary ethnic diversity and public goods provision (Singh and vom Hau, 2016).
 As evidenced by Wimmer (2016), states that have historically been more capable are able to provide public services more effectively while simultaneously being more successful at homogenizing their diverse populations.

-This paper contributes to this growing literature by further investigating the extent to which the alleged causal relationship between ethnic demography and public outcomes at the subnational level can be attributed to common antecedent factors.2

-2Empirically, explaining subnational variation is important because measures of state capacity at the national level-such as Wimmer's pre-colonial state centralization-provide little information about the reach of the state across the territory (Soifer, 2008; Giraudy, 2012).
-Furthermore, theoretically, the unit of analysis matters because the mechanisms that are at play at the subnational level differ from those that operate across countries (Gerring et al., 2015).
+This paper contributes to this growing literature by further investigating the extent to which the alleged causal relationship between ethnic demography and public outcomes can be attributed to common antecedent factors at the subnational level.
+Theoretically, the unit of analysis matters because the mechanisms at play differ from those that operate across countries (Gerring et al., 2015).
+Empirically, the study of subnational variation requires novel data, given that national level measures-such as Wimmer's pre-colonial state centralization-provide little information about the presence of the state across the territory (Soifer, 2008; Giraudy, 2012).
+Finally, investigating subnational patterns allows us to identify more precisely the ways in which the state may have influenced the initial distribution of groups across space, while keeping other important confounders, such as culture and institutional environment, constant.